GVK Biosciences: European Medicines Agency confirms recommendation to suspend medicines over flawed studies

 The inspection revealed data manipulations of electrocardiograms (ECGs) during the conduct of some studies of generic medicines, which appeared to have taken place over a period of at least five years.
 Their systematic nature, the extended period of time during which they took place and the number of members of staff involved cast doubt on the integrity of the conduct of trials at the site generally and on the reliability of data generated.

 During the re-examination, the CHMP concluded that concerns about reliability of the clinical studies remain and therefore maintained its recommendation of January 2015 to suspend medicines for which no supporting data from other studies were available.
 This is with the exception of one medicine included in the re-examination for which concerns about studies were addressed.
-This medicine was removed from the list of medicines recommended for suspension.*
+This medicine is now no longer recommended for suspension.1

-The updated list of medicines for which the CHMP recommended suspension is available on the EMA website.
+The updated list of medicines for which the CHMP recommends suspension is available on the EMA website.

 The CHMP noted that there is no evidence of harm or lack of effectiveness linked to the conduct of studies by GVK Biosciences at Hyderabad.
 Some of these medicines may remain on the market in some countries if they are of critical importance for patients because alternatives cannot meet patients' needs.

-The decision on whether a medicine is critical for patients lies with the national authorities of EU Member States.
+The decision on whether a medicine is critical for patients lies with the national authorities of EU Member States depending on the situation in their country.
 For medicines that are considered critical, companies are given 12 months to submit additional data.

 EMA and national authorities work closely with international partners to ensure that studies underpinning marketing authorisations in the EU are carried out to the highest standards and that the companies involved comply fully with all aspects of Good Clinical Practice (GCP).

-The CHMP’s recommendation was sent to the European Commission for a legally binding decision.
-The Commission has issued its decision which applies to all Member States irrespective of whether or not they have taken interim measures to suspend medicines.
+The CHMP's recommendation will now be sent to the European Commission for a legally binding decision.
+This decision will apply to all Member States irrespective of whether or not they have taken interim measures to suspend medicines.

 A number of medicines are being considered for suspension in EU countries following concerns about how studies had been conducted at GVK Biosciences' site in Hyderabad, India.
 Patients and healthcare professionals are advised of the following: